-The way that you structure your URL is absolutely essential to your site.
-It is the address to your site and its subpages.
-It’s the way Google, Bing, and other search engines land on your site.
+The structure of your URL is the web address to your site and its subpages.
+It’s the way Google, Bing, and other search engines crawl and index your domain name.
 No matter what, you do not want any redundant URLs or links that are broken on your website.

-You have two basic choices when it comes to the selection of URLs - absolute URL and relative URL.
-If you choose the wrong type, it will not only make the site difficult for search engines to crawl but also affect your SEO strategy.
+You have two basic choices when it comes to the selection of URLs: absolute URL and relative URL.
+If you choose the wrong type, it will not only make the site difficult for search engines to crawl but could also affect your SEO strategy.

 <a href = http://www.example.com/xyz.html>

-The relative URL, on the other hand, does not use the full address.
-It assumes that the page you type in is on the same site.
-An example of a relative URL would look like this:
+The relative URL, on the other hand, does not use the full web address and only contains the location following the domain.
+It assumes that the link you add is on the same site and is part of the same root domain.